lumigo-io/opentelemetry-java-distro/README.md

 * `otel.bsp.max.export.batch.size`: `100` (maximum amount of spans queued before flushing; when the limit is passed, a flush will occur)
 * `otel.bsp.export.timeout`: `1s` (timeout for flushing data to Lumigo)

 The metrics and logs exporters are disabled (`otel.logs.exporter` and `otel.metrics.exporter` are set to `none`) as [Lumigo OpenTelemetry endpoint](https://docs.lumigo.io/docs/lumigo-opentelemetry-endpoint) currently does not provide support for the `/v1/metrics` and `/v1/logs` endpoints.
+Note: In OpenTelemetry 2.x, the logs exporter is enabled by default upstream, but the Lumigo distro explicitly disables it to prevent unnecessary overhead.